k8s-docs/fluentd-docs/content/docs/developer/api-config-types.md

+---
-# Types of Configuration Parameters
+title: "Types of Configuration Parameters"
+linkTitle: ""
+weight: 1
+---

+#

 ## Common options

 - default: Specify default value for this parameter.
 If omit this option, this parameter is required.
 Fluentd will check this value on boot when this option is omitted.

 ```
 # Required parameter.
 The configuration must have this parameter like 'param1 10'